-ProGuard shrinks and obfuscates Java bytecode.
-Unlike Jax and JRed, it is publicly available.
+ProGuard is a public software that shrinks and obfuscates Java bytecode.
 It has been integrated into Android SDK and is widely used to optimize Android applications.
-Similar to Jax and JRed, ProGuard performs static analysis only.
+Similar to Jax and JRed, Pro-Guard performs static analysis only.
 It does not construct call graphs but instead traverses bytecode instructions in a given method to calculate a transitive closure of all referenced classes, methods, and fields.
 ProGuard has some static analysis support for Java reflection but is not accurate, since it only analyzes hardcoded strings passed into a pre-defined set of reflection APIs.
-As ProGuard is publically available, we evaluate it directly.
+As ProGuard is publicly available, we evaluate it directly.
 We use version 6.3.